wavemaker/docs/learn/app-development/dev-integration/chrome-developer-tool.md

 - Google Chrome browser
 - Be Logged into WaveMaker to view the logs

+### Who can use WaveMaker Devtool

+All WaveMaker users who use Google Chrome to preview the application can install the **WaveMaker Devtool** extension and use it.

 ## Why WaveMaker Devtool

 Typical challenges that WaveMaker application developers experience while debugging.